gleich/ritcs/README.md

 brew install gleich/homebrew-tap/ritcs
 ```

-## Prerequisite
+## Prerequisites

 ### SSH Key

-Before using `ritcs` you need to have created a ssh key and have it copied over to the cs machine you want to ssh into.
+Before using `ritcs` you need to have created an ssh key and have it copied over to the cs machine you want to ssh into.
 This can be done using the following terminal commands:

 ```bash
 ssh-keygen -t rsa -b 4096 -C "your_email@example.com"